chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

   When defining the initial pressure condition in the ``initial conditions`` subsection (see :doc:`initial_conditions`), make sure to set it to :math:`0`, as it represents the reference state for the calculated pressure.
 In solving the Navier-Stokes equations, the pressure is defined to within a constant.
 Therefore, it is more appropriate to interpret it as a differential pressure.

   .. attention::
-    Currently, the ``isothermal_ideal_gas`` density model can only be used in conjunction with the incompressible Navier-Stokes equations.
+    Currently, in two phase flow simulations, the ``isothermal_ideal_gas`` density model can only be used in conjunction with the incompressible Navier-Stokes equations.
 However, it is meant to be used with the isothermal formulation of compressible Navier-Stokes equations to account for weakly compressible flows.
-In a future update, these equations will be implemented.
+In a future update, this change will be implemented.

 .. _thermal_conductivity_models: